astronomer/docs/learn/airflow-great-expectations.md

 ### Connections and backends

 The GreatExpectationsOperator can run a Checkpoint on a dataset stored in any backend compatible with GX.
 This includes BigQuery, MSSQL, MySQL, PostgreSQL, Redshift, Snowflake, SQLite, and Athena, among others.
-All that’s needed to get the GreatExpectationsOperator to point at an external dataset is to set up an [Airflow Connection](connections.md) to the Data Source and set the `conn_id` parameter.
-Connections will still work if you have your connection configured in both Airflow and Great Expectations, as long as the correct Data Source is specified in the Checkpoint passed to the operator.
+All that’s needed to get the GreatExpectationsOperator to point at an external dataset is to set up an [Airflow Connection](connections.md) to the Datasource and set the `conn_id` parameter.
+Connections will still work if you have your connection configured in both Airflow and Great Expectations, as long as the correct Datasource is specified in the Checkpoint passed to the operator.